CANH for patients and families

 Where to get more information

-The new joint guidance from the BMA and RCP including a quick reference guide can be found here.
+The new joint guidance from the BMA and RCP including a quick reference guide can be found on the BMA's website.